MattHondrakis/DataAnalysis/Masters Project Fall Placement/Masters-Project-Fall-Placement.md

 were not offered a job.
 Since the Data Dictionary defines *Salary* as “Salary of job offered”, individuals that were not offered a job, do not have a salary from an offer.
 Therefore, *salary* will be 0 for individuals that were not offered a job.
+We will then drop any rows that had missing information, which in total is only **4**.

 ``` r
 clean_fall <- fall %>%